Pensions in divorce — achieving equality in retirement through sharing, attachment & offsetting

 This will often mean that the compensation will pass to someone else — such as a spouse — and be subject to IHT when the spouse gifts that on either during their lifetime or upon death.
 This scenario is referred to as a ‘secondary transfer’.

-This means that an unfair situation has been created where some families have IHT planning opportunities open to them that others don’t — something that’s primarily due to the significant length of time that it has taken for their situation to be recognised and compensated for.
+Before the announcement in the Budget, this meant that an unfair situation arose where some families had IHT planning opportunities open to them that others didn’t — something that was primarily due to the significant length of time that it has taken for their situation to be recognised and compensated for.

 If you or your family have received — or are due to receive — a compensation payment made under the scheme, we recommend that you speak to your trusted advisors immediately and review your Will to ensure that you’re able to make the most of the planning opportunities available to you.